🚀 Join the waitlist now! waitlist.floot.dev

 Events Redirection

-Here are the steps to receive Stripe events locally using the Stripe CLI.
+Here are the steps to receive Stripe events locally using the Stripe CLI (required).

 Login to your Stripe account using the CLI.